PrinoyDcosta/react-resume-viewer/README.md

 # React Resume Viewer/Builder

 React Resume Viewer/Builder is for users that want to embed their resumes/CV's in their portfolio websites or any other pages.
 This is not only a viewer but can be used as a resume builder too.
-This component is built on TailwindCSS and ShadCN.
+This component is built on TailwindCSS, Antd and Shadcn components.

 ## Demo